Compliance and Reporting

 The Security of Critical Infrastructure Act (SOCI Act) regulates the security and resilience of critical infrastructure in Australia and has recently been amended to include a swathe of new sectors.

 Companies affected have been given a six-month window to achieve compliance, ending on August 17, 2023.
-With this deadline fast approaching, you’ll need to begin actioning the requirements, or you’ll will be facing financial penalties for non-compliance.
+With this deadline fast approaching, you’ll need to begin actioning the requirements, or you’ll be facing financial penalties for non-compliance.

 Key Critical Infrastructure Industries